apognu/tuigreet/README.md

 The initial prompt container will be 80 column wide.
 You may change this with `--width` in case you need more space (for example, to account for large PAM challenge messages).
 Please refer to usage information (`--help`) for more customizaton options.
 Various padding settings are availble through the `*-padding` options.

 You can instruct `tuigreet` to remember the last username that successfully opened a session with the `--remember` option (that way, the username field will be pre-filled).
 Similarly, the command and session configuration can be retained between runs with the `--remember-session` option (when using this, the `--cmd` value is overridden by manual selections).
+You can also remember the selected session per user with the `--remember-user-session` flag.
+In this case, the selected session will only be saved on successful authentication.

 You may change the command that will be executed after opening a session by hitting `F2` and amending the command.
 Alternatively, you can list the system-declared sessions (or custom ones) by hitting `F3`.
 Power options are available through `F12`.